MattiSG/ghostdriver/README.md

 ### Pros of using an Headless browser for your Selenium testing
 * Speed: makes development faster
 * Speed: makes THE developer happier
-* Speed: makes leaves more time for beer, video-games, cycling or whatever you fancy
+* Speed: leaves more time for beer, video-games, cycling or whatever you fancy
 * ...

 ### Cons of using an Headless browser for your Selenium testing
-* PhantomJS is not a "Real" Browser, but _"just"_ very very close to on
+* PhantomJS is not a "Real" Browser, but "just" very very close to it

 ## Contributions

-You can contribute testing it and reporting bugs and issues, or submitting Pull Requests.
+You can contribute by testing it and reporting bugs and issues, or by submitting Pull Requests.
 _Any help is more than welcome!!!_

 ## License